ABarqawi9/Spam-text/README.md

 - **User-Friendly Configuration:** Implement a user-friendly configuration file for easy customization.
 - **Logging:** Add logging functionality to track sent messages.
 - **Error Handling:** Enhance error handling for better resilience.

-## Contributing
-Contributions to this project are welcome!
-If you encounter issues, have suggestions for improvement, or would like to add new features, please feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-For more details, please see the [LICENSE](LICENSE) file.